• Skip to content

 Keep in mind that your baby’s plan might be different from yours.
 Also, what you need and want might change on the day, so think of the birth plan as a guide and stay flexible.

 Some pregnant women want only female health professionals to care for them during labour and birth.
-You can ask for a female midwife or doctor, but it might not be possible to have one – especially if you or your baby need urgent or specialised medical attention.
+You can ask for a female doctor or midwife, but it might not be possible to have one – especially if you or your baby need urgent or specialised medical attention.

 Your hospital bag: what to include